Vitanet-tech/Containerizing-a-ML-microservice-API/README.md

 ## Project Overview

+In this project, I have applied the skills I have acquired in the udacity cloud devops nanodegree course to operationalize a Machine Learning Microservice API.

-In this project, we have a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+I was given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project tests our ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks

-Our project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+The project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project we will:
 * Test our project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy containerized application using Docker and make a prediction